American Players Theatre

 The Spring Green area is a treasure trove of architecture which has been designed or influenced by Frank Lloyd Wright.
 Besides the buildings designed by this giant of American architecture, the River Valley has many structures by Wright’s former apprentices, and offers three stops on the Frank Lloyd Wright Trail.

 There’s always an event going on in Spring Green, especially in the summer.
-From Bobfest and Beatlefest, held annually at the Spring Green General Store; to the Spring Green Arts and Crafts Fair in June; 4Petesake Day in the Park and The Spring Green Car Show in August; and the Fall Art Tour in October, it’s a busy place.
+From Bobfest and Beatlefest, held annually at the Spring Green General Store; to the Spring Green Arts and Crafts Fair in June; and 4Petesake Day in the Park in August; and the Fall Art Tour in October, it’s a busy place.
 For a full calendar of events, see the Spring Green Area Chamber of Commerce website.